dgeb/grunt-ember-templates/README.md

 grunt.loadNpmTasks('grunt-ember-templates');
 ```

-*This plugin was designed to work with Grunt 0.4.x.
-If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4), but in case you can't please use [v0.3.2](https://github.com/dgeb/grunt-ember-templates/tree/grunt-0.3-stable).*

 ### Overview

 Inside your `Gruntfile.js` file, add a section named `emberTemplates`.
 This section specifies the files to compile and the options used with [handlebars](http://handlebarsjs.com/).